LuizGAPires/Probest.2023.2/README.md

 # 🎲 Final Project – Probest 2023.2

-This repository contains the final project notebook for the **Probabilistic Models and Statistics** course.
+This repository contains the final project notebook for the **Probabilistic Models and Statistics** course of the second semester of 2023.

 ---